bg-l2norm/awesome-ai-agent-papers--/readme.md

 ## Why this list?

-The AI agent space exploded in 2023 and hasn't stopped. **This list only includes projects that moved the field forward**.
+The AI agent space exploded in 2023 and hasn't stopped.

+**This list only includes projects that moved the field forward**.

 Every entry was verified for active development status, genuine technical contribution, and community adoption.
 Chinese-origin projects are marked with 🇨🇳 — the Chinese AI ecosystem has produced some of the most impactful agent work and deserves first-class visibility.

-> **Selection criteria:** Novel architecture OR significant community adoption (1,000+ ★) OR foundational paper (100+ citations) OR production deployment at scale.
-No vaporware, no thin wrappers.

 ---